Stephen Tepper

-Stephen Christopher Tepper (born March 10, 1969) is a former professional ice hockey right wing.
+Stephen Christopher Tepper (born March 10, 1969) is an American former professional ice hockey right wing.
 He was drafted in the seventh round, 134th overall, by the Chicago Blackhawks in the 1987 NHL Entry Draft.
-After playing four seasons at the University of Maine, Tepper played one game in the National Hockey League with the Blackhawks during the 1992–93 season, getting hit directly in the face with a shot, and going scoreless.
+After playing four seasons at the University of Maine, Tepper played one game in the National Hockey League with the Blackhawks during the 1992–93 season on November 5, 1992, against the Toronto Maple Leafs.
+He was hit directly in the face with a shot, and did not record a point.

 He now coaches for the Northstar Youth Hockey Program in Westboro, MA.